Wu Song: Avenging his brother

 Wu Dalang brings Wu Song home and introduces him to his wife Pan Jinlian (潘金蓮).
 Wu Song learns that they had moved to Yanggu to avoid harassments by neighbours in Qinghe.
 Wu Dalang, who is a dwarf selling flatbread for a living, is widely taunted in Qinghe as "Three-Inch Nail Tree Bark" (三寸丁谷樹皮) for his short stature.
 The harassment got worse after he married Pan, as he looks starkly incompatible with his young and attractive wife, who was originally a maid of a rich man and had been forced to marry Wu Dalang as punishment for resisting her boss' advances.
 Meeting Wu Song, Pan is immediately attracted to her handsome and well-built brother-in-law, but he sternly spurns her attempt to seduce him.

 Later, Wu Song is assigned to escort some gold to the imperial capital Dongjing (present-day Kaifeng, Henan).
-He returns home two months later to find his brother had died and his body had been cremated.
+He returns home two months later to find his brother had already died and his body cremated.
 Not believing his sister-in-law's account that his brother succumbed to a sudden illness, he conducts a private investigation.
-He learns that Pan is having an affair with a local merchant Ximen Qing (西門慶), a well-off scoundrel who has seduced the woman with the help of the tea house owner Granny Wang (王婆), who lives next door to the Wus.
-Tipped by a bun-selling youth Brother Yun (鄆哥), Wu Dalang had caught Ximen and Pan in bed together.
-But he was left injured and bedridden after being kicked hard in the abdomen by Ximen.
-Abetted by Granny Wang and Ximen, Pan murdered him by poisoning his medicine.
-Ximen then coerced a coroner to quickly cremate the body.
-Wu Song finds the coroner, who has kept some remains of Wu Dalang which show signs of poisoning.
+He learns that Pan is having an affair with a local merchant Ximen Qing (西門慶), a well-off scoundrel who has seduced the woman with the help of the teahouse owner Granny Wang (王婆), who lives next door to the Wus.
+Tipped by a bun-selling youth Brother Yun (鄆哥), Wu Dalang had caught Ximen and Pan in bed together, but was left injured and bedridden after being kicked hard in the abdomen by Ximen.
+Abetted by Granny Wang and Ximen, Pan murdered him by poisoning his medicine and Ximen then coerced a coroner to quickly close the case and cremate the body.
+Wu Song finds the coroner, who has kept some remains of Wu Dalang's bones that show signs of poisoning.
 Wu Song then goes to the magistrate to demand legal justice.
 However, the magistrate, who has been bribed by Ximen, dismisses the case on grounds of insufficient evidence.

 Denied legal avenue, Wu Song takes the matter into his own hands.
 He invites neighbours of the Wu house, including Granny Wang, to a belated wake for his brother.
-At the wake, he forces Pan Jinlian at knife point to make a full confession on the murder, and then decapitates and disembowels her in vengeance.
-Next he makes Granny Wang sign a confession in front of the neighbours.
+At the wake, he forces Pan Jinlian at knifepoint to make a full confession on the murder, and then decapitates and disembowels her in vengeance in front of the guests.
+Next he makes the fear-stricken Granny Wang sign a confession in front of the neighbours.
 After that, he rushes to Lion Restaurant (獅子樓), where Ximen Qing is dining with his friends, and kills the man after a brief fight.
 Wu then goes to the county office to surrender himself.